octobercms/docs/setup-deployment.md

 <a name="webserver-configuration"></a>
 ## Web Server Configuration

-October has basic configuration that should be applied to your webserver.
+October CMS has basic configuration that should be applied to your webserver.
 Common webservers and their configuration can be found below.

 <a name="apache-configuration"></a>
 ### Apache Configuration